-Discover the secret spots that Rapa Nui has to offer on the Hidden Gems of Easter Island tour.
+Discover the secret spots that Rapa Nui has to offer on the Hidden Treasures of Easter Island tour.
 This excursion looks to visit many of the hidden and often missed sites of interest on the island that are difficult to find without a guide, and is a fantastic complement to the Moai Monuments and Historic Pathways Tours.
 All of the sites on the tour are located a short walking distance from the vehicle, making it an ideal third day of exploration for those who are unable to manage a day hike.

 Fundo Vaitea – The site of the ruins of the Williamson Balfour Sheep Ranch that leased most of the island for over 60 years.

 Ovahe Beach – A brilliant spot for morning photography, Ovahe beach is a postcard-sized white sand beach encompassed with a high wall of red scoria cliffs.